rmiesen/ChefConf-2018/Day1/worksession_windows-automation.md

      - See <https://github.com/smurawski/chefconf2018>

 # DevSec Windows Baseline compliance
- * Part of Chef Automate
+ * Windows Baseline compliance profiles are provided as part of Chef Automate.

 ## Get your machine details
  * Open the kitchen file in your editor ( found in `<COOKBOOK_DIR>/.kitchen/default-windows-server-2016.yml`).